 Clients can deploy appliances, which are exclusively for packet capture and/or streaming of decoded data to their own systems.
 These systems do not have the overhead of running a full VMX-Analysis instance.
 In these cases, a thin deployment of VMX-Analysis that provides a more limited REST API and Grafana data source can be installed on the appliance.

-For more information on the REST API, see the Beeks Analytics REST API Worked Examples Guide, which also contains links to the full Swagger documents which document the API.
+For more information on the REST API, see the Beeks Analytics REST API Worked Examples Guide, which also contains links to the Swagger documentation.

 VMX-Explorer Grafana Datasource